Faculty Development Program

 Time Management Lecture

-A few years ago Dr. Steve Bickston sent me Randy Pausch’s Lecture on Time Management.
-This lecture was delivered at UVA in November of 2007.
+It is worthwhile to listen to Randy Pausch’s lecture on time management.
 This lecture gives both philosophical points on life and goal setting as well as specifics about time management.
-Some of the suggestions are for students but they can be applied to all of us.
-It is 76 minutes long.
-(Watch the video)
+Some of the suggestions are for students but they can be applied to everyone.
+It is 76 minutes long and available on YouTube: Randy Pausch Lecture: Time Management

 Tricia Huffman in a commentary wrote, “We are all teachers at all times — with everything we do, with everything we don’t do, with everything we say, with everything we don’t say and with our beliefs, with our attitudes — all of, all of us.”
 As faculty in an academic medical center this certainly holds true.
 Perhaps when we are in private clinic we don’t consider ourselves as a teacher, but consider those watching us — our patients, the clinic staff, and our colleagues.
 Our actions do teach others.
 It is not only when we are standing in front of a classroom or doing “teaching rounds” with our team that we are teachers.
 The very act of how we conduct our daily work activities from scholarship to teaching and service.